Leave Assets to Minor Children

 - If you become incapacitated, this trust does not go into effect…because your will cannot go into effect until after you die.

-- And, anything that goes through probate, as these assets would, is visible the public which means predators, including unscrupulous family members and nosey neighbors, know what your child inherited.
+- And, anything that goes through probate, as these assets would, is visible to the public which means predators, including unscrupulous family members and nosey neighbors, know what your child inherited.

 The best option is a revocable living trust, the preferred option for many parents and grandparents: